COTONIC

 The ui model can be used to update the dom by publishing messages on one of the

 model/ui/# topics.
 Elements can be inserted, deleted and updated.
-When
+If

-elements in the dom-tree are updated, the a message
+elements in the dom-tree are updated, then a message

 model/ui/event/dom-updated/+key is published.
 This can be used to